 “The basic truth is any camp that is playing defense is not controlling the debate,” said Michael Bocian, a Democratic pollster who works with the Democratic Congressional Campaign Committee.
 “And they play defense on this issue because it’s in our wheelhouse.”

-This article appears in the March 12, 2013, edition of National Journal Daily as House GOP Sees Win in Medicare Argument.
+This article appears in the March 12, 2013 edition of NJ Daily as House GOP Sees Win in Medicare Argument.